 Even the poor have this opportunity— to multiply their possessions —and some are pretty good at it in their own way.
 It's not unusual to see a homeless person with a shopping cart or a bicycle piled high to the sky with things they've accumulated.
 And many low-income folk here in America have at least two television sets and one car; and sometimes a gun too.

 Here in Oregon we have a colloquialism that goes something like this: When the weather gets bad, it's time to go shopping. (chuckle) Who doesn't enjoy buying something new?
 A new possession can cheer you up; even little doo-dads and trinkets that cost only 49 cents.
-Whenever we go to the mall, I stop by the LEGO store and check out the key rings and now have Star Wars and Toy Story related rings attached to my backpack and a few more around the house.
-One is attached to the pull chain of desk lamp in my computer room.
-A new LEGO key ring always cheers me up.
+Whenever we go to the mall, I stop by the LEGO store and check out the key rings; and sometimes I buy a small kit to assemble.
 No doubt Solomon would just shrug and wonder why I was buying that stupid stuff.